palmerc/Framemarker-Generator/README.md

 If you're interested in trying out their code you should buy the book and download the [source code][1].

+## Usage

+To generate a catalog of all symbols:

+    python printer.py --catalog

+To generate trackable symbols at a specific size:

+    python printer.py --numbers 213 337 357 732 777 --size 5

 ## Prerequistes

   * Python 2.7.+